RoshniSK9/MAP-Hydorgen-Yield-ML/README.md

 ---

 ## Reproducibility
 The train-test split uses a fixed random seed of 30.
 All hyperparameter searches use reproducible random states.
+This code was developed and tested on macOS 15 (Apple M5, MacBook Air) using Python 3.12.11.
+The package versions listed in `requirements.txt` and `environment.yml` are compatible with Apple Silicon.
+Users on Windows or Linux should use `requirements.txt` with Option B to install dependencies, as `environment.yml` was exported from macOS and may not be compatible with other operating systems.
 To exactly reproduce the results reported in the paper, ensure the package versions listed in `requirements.txt` are installed.

 ---